 Going through all those posts momentarily brought me back to my 20s and brought back so many memories.
 I stumbled upon my old recipe for the Savoury Herbs and Cheese Muffins and I knew right away that I wanted to try them again.

 And in the past 5 days I already made them twice.
 This recipe is definitely a keeper and I don’t know why I stopped making them a few years ago.

 These Savoury Muffins are studded with bright and flavourful herbs and spices and filled with melty cheese.
 They are absolutely perfect for an afternoon snack or a morning coffee.

 Delicious and elegant to add to a bread basket during fancy dinner.
-Or as part of a beautiful brunch if served with some herb compound butter and smoked salmon.
+Or as part of a beautiful brunch if served with some herb compound butter (from My Wife Can Cook site) and smoked salmon.

 How to make Herbs and Cheese Muffins

-These Savoury Herbs and Cheese Muffins are really easy to make and they require only one bowl and one spoon to mix.
+These Savoury Muffins are really easy to make and they require only one bowl and one spoon to mix.
 No sifting, to creaming.

 You just mix some flour, sugar, leavenings, herbs, and spices.
 Add the grated cheese, buttermilk (I use kefir), egg, oil, and applesauce.
 Voila.

 Divide the savoury muffins batter between muffin tins and bake.
 These Savoury Muffins are so easy that anyone can make them.